hect0x7/JMComic-Crawler-Python/assets/docs/sources/index.md

     - GitHub Actions: Requires only a GitHub account.
 See tutorial → [download_album_via_github_actions.md](./download_album_via_github_actions.md)).

     - Command line: No need to write Python code, simple and easy to use.
+See tutorial → [command_line.md](./usage/command_line.md)
     - Python code: The most flexible and powerful method, requires some basic knowledge of Python programming.

 - Supports two client implementations: web-based and mobile-based.
 Switchable through configuration (mobile-based has